Empirical Bernstein in smooth Banach spaces

 \subsection{Our contributions}

-The primary contribution of our work is to provide a tight multivariate version of the empirical Bernstein inequality.
-Seeking generality of the results, and similarly to \citet{pinelis1994optimum}, our result holds in 2-smooth separable Banach spaces.
+The primary contribution of our work is to provide a tight multivariate version of the empirical Bernstein inequality (Section~\ref{section:main_result}).
+Seeking generality of the results, and similarly to \cite{pinelis1994optimum}, our result holds in 2-smooth separable Banach spaces.
 These include any separable Hilbert space, such as the Euclidean spaces $\R^d$ with the usual inner product.
-The concentration inequality is dimension-free and its first order term is shown to match that of the oracle Bernstein inequality in Banach spaces, including constants.
+The concentration inequality is dimension-free and its first order term is shown to match that of the oracle Bernstein inequality in Banach spaces, including constants (Proposition~\ref{proposition:radius_ball_iid}).

-Our multivariate empirical Bernstein inequality is obtained by coupling a new supermartingale construction with Ville's inequality.
-In fact, the results are obtained as a byproduct of a sequential empirical Bernstein inequality, where the sample size is not fixed beforehand and observations are obtained one at a time.
-Consequently, our empirical Bernstein bound may be instantiated for the classical batch setting (where the sample size is fixed beforehand), but also the sequential setting (where the sample size is not fixed beforehand, but is a stopping time).
+Our multivariate empirical Bernstein inequality is obtained by coupling a new supermartingale construction (Theorem~\ref{theorem:main_theorem}) with Ville's inequality.
+In fact, the results are obtained as a byproduct of a sequential empirical Bernstein inequality (Corollary~\ref{cor:empirical_bernstein}), where the sample size is not fixed beforehand and observations are obtained one at a time.
+Consequently, our empirical Bernstein bound may be instantiated for the classical batch setting (Section~\ref{section:fixed_sample_size}), where the sample size is fixed beforehand, but also the sequential setting (Section~\ref{section:sequential}), where the sample size is a stopping time and is not fixed beforehand.